-What is Dijon Mustard and how is it used?
+What is Dijon Mustard, and how is it used?

 What is the sacred trinity of the Burgundian culinary tradition?
-Many would argue that it is beef, red wine, and cheese – the red wines of Chambertin, Musigny and Volnay are as highly prized as the legendary dish Boeuf Bourguignon, particularly if it is made using beef from the Charolais breed of cattle.
-So too are the cheeses of Epoisses and Chambertin, both strong, soft and made from cow’s milk, justly revered.
+Many would argue that it is beef, red wine, and cheese – the red wines of Chambertin, Musigny, and Volnay are as highly prized as the legendary dish Boeuf Bourguignon, particularly if it is made using beef from the Charolais breed of cattle.
+So too are the cheeses of Epoisses and Chambertin, both strong, soft, and made from cow’s milk, justly revered.

 Over time, the popularity of Dijon Mustard spread like wildfire throughout Europe.
 Entrepreneurs, keen to capitalize on this trend, founded firms that could mass-produce Dijon Mustard in factories – Moutardier (mustard maker) Maurice Grey joined forces with businessman August Poupon to found the Grey Poupon Mustard Company.
-The firm subsequently merged with Maille to create one of the most powerful condiment companies ever seen.
+The firm subsequently merged with Maille to create one of the most potent condiment companies ever seen.
 Maurice Grey was a pioneer in every sense of the word: he was responsible for the automation of mustard production, inventing a machine that could grind a large number of seeds in a small amount of time.

 Today, the flavor and texture of authentic Dijon Mustard are unsurpassed.
-It is the pungency, the creaminess of texture and balanced, spicy characteristic which puts it head and shoulders above the competition – unlike other generic mustards, Dijon Mustard is rarely too acidic or sharp.
+It is the pungency, the creaminess of texture, and balanced, spicy characteristic which puts it head and shoulders above the competition – unlike other generic mustards, Dijon Mustard is rarely too acidic or sharp.
 The production methods have scarcely changed in the 20th and 21st centuries: good mustard, put simply, is made from only the best seeds.
-They are harvested, soaked in water and then the husk is removed.
-They are then ground into the desired level of coarseness – typically coarse, medium or fine ground – and then mixed with Verjus before the final paste is composed.
+They are harvested, soaked in water, and then the husk is removed.
+They are then ground into the desired level of coarseness – typically coarse, medium, or fine ground – and then mixed with Verjus before the final paste is composed.
 Some varieties contain whole fragments of seeds, but we prefer the classic, fine ground style.
 However, all varieties of Dijon Mustard lend themselves to a range of gastronomic endeavors, either playing a supporting role or as an integral part of the dish and overall flavor.
 The following are our favorite examples of dishes where Dijon Mustard plays an important role: